Open Travel Guide

 KUMU Art Museum

 The largest and most impressive art museum in the Baltics, KUMU showcases Estonian art from the 18th century to contemporary works.
 The award-winning modern building integrates into the limestone cliff in Kadriorg Park.
-Collections include socialist realism, dissident art from the Soviet period, and cutting-edge contemporary exhibitions.
+Collections include socialist realism, dissident art from the Soviet period, and state-of-the-art contemporary exhibitions.

 St. Olaf's Church